stephanbouman/laravel-shop/README.md

 # Laravel Example Shop

 This is my example shop.
 It is nothing more than an easy example for my students to show them of what Laravel can do for a developer.
-I've worked out some features in this implementation
+Feel free to read through this application.
+I've worked out some features in this implementation:

 - [Eloquent models](https://laravel.com/docs/8.x/eloquent)
 - [Blade views](https://laravel.com/docs/8.x/blade#introduction)